NeilyWitches/candy-land-solver/README.md

 # candy-land-solver
-gives u the probability of each player winning the game at any given state
+gives u each player's probability of winning the game at any given game state

 - object oriented